Updated: U.S. Household Incomes - A 50+ Year Perspective

 This month, the Census Bureau released its annual report on household income data for 2019.
 Last year the median (middle) average household income rose to $68,703.
 Let's take a closer look at the quintile averages, which dates from 1967, along with the statistics for the top 5%.

 The chart below adjusts for inflation in chained 2019 dollars using a research variant of the Consumer Price Index, the CPI-U-RS, which is the CB's preferred deflator for inflation adjustment.
 In other words, the incomes in earlier years have been adjusted upward to the purchasing power of the most recent year in the series.
-We've included a table to document the impressive year-over-year growth in 2019 for all six cohorts.

 Most people think in nominal terms, so the chart below illustrates the current dollar values for the six cohorts across the 50+ year period (in other words, the value of a dollar at the time received — not adjusted for inflation).
 What we see are the nominal growth patterns over the complete data series.
 In addition to the five quintiles, the Census Bureau publishes the income for the top five percent of households.

 All segments showed an increase in year-over-year in average household income - again in current dollars.
 As for the cumulative household income growth by segment over the past 50+ years, the adjacent table shows the real, inflation-adjusted, difference between 1967 and 2019.

 Below is the same chart as above, just inflation-adjusted (2019 dollars).